 Since 2005, I’ve been a member of the Community Economies Collective, a group of about twenty scholars in the U.S. and Australia documenting non-capitalist economic spaces.
 A tenet of their research is that humans “perform” the world through our narratives, including economic narratives, thus offering opportunities to re-make the world through new narratives.
 My focus has been money and banking systems, in particular.
 I love worker co-ops.
 I am a fan of auto-ethnography, testimonio, storytelling in its many forms–from cantastoria, song cycles, puppet shows, and comics to storytelling circles, podcasts, and documentaries.

-These days my focus is writing about socially engaged spirituality and practicing Zen Buddhism.
+These days my focus is on writing about socially engaged spirituality and practicing Zen Buddhism.
 I was away from Goddard for almost two years directing a socially engaged Buddhist project with Bernie Glassman at Zen Peacemakers.
 Until recently, I was an accordionist in a band, and now I’m learning ukulele.
 My prior research is on art activism.

 I am very interested when people say, “This is what democracy looks like.”
 I think we don’t yet know what it looks like, and I am drawn to models like sociocracy and consent forms of decision-making.
-I am devoted to democracy as a spiritual practice and to learning how to do it well.
+I am devoted to democracy as a spiritual practice and learning how to do it well.